 As MVC contains a multi-payer claims database, there are instances in which a beneficiary is covered by multiple insurance plans.
-To avoid the duplication of episodes, for each index event an episode will only be selected and created using data from one of a patient's insurance providers. if a patient appears under multiple insurance plans, for each index event MVC methodology creates an episode using claims from the payer in which the patient has the highest utilization and payments on claims in the post-index period.
+To avoid the duplication of episodes, for each index event an episode will only be selected and created using data from one of a patient's insurance providers.
+If a patient appears under multiple insurance plans, for each index event an episode is created using claims from the payer in which the patient has the highest utilization and payments on claims in the post-index period.
 In this way, MVC selects the payer that is covering the majority of the services within that episode.
 MVC does not combine claims from different payers into a single episode.